jaspector

 In unincorporated areas, building-permit applicants are referred by the issuing city to Multnomah County for zoning review where required; separate county permits may also apply for floodplain, geologic hazards, erosion and sediment control, transportation, and related land use matters.

-Typical processing time is County states the assigned planner will send a status update within 30 days after an application is received; no single full permit-issuance estimate is posted because county and city reviews are split..
+Building permit processing times in unincorporated Multnomah County, OR typically run County states the assigned planner will send a status update within 30 days after an application is received; no single full permit-issuance estimate is posted because county and city reviews are split..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Multnomah County, OR.
 The following work is generally exempt: No single countywide public exemption list exists for all unincorporated building work because structural permit exemptions follow the routed building department and Oregon code; Even where a structural permit is exempt, county floodplain, erosion-control, transportation, septic, scenic-area, or geologic-hazard approvals may still be required depending on site conditions.
+When in doubt, confirm with the local building department before starting work.